-CBERRRSA has written this standard operating procedure to meet the requirement for section (3.4.4).
+CBERRRSA has written this standard operating procedure to meet the requirement for section (II.B.4.c.i).

 Road deicing and anti-icing practices are used to prevent ice build-up on roads and streets prior to snow accumulation and are separate from aggregate application used once roads have some snow or ice accumulation.
 The applications of deicing and anti-icing agents are applied by a deicer truck that sweeps in the front and sprays the deicing and anti-icing agents from the back, prior to freezing temperatures.